-The H-1B visa is one of the most popular immigration options in the U.S. Understanding every step along the application process is vital to increasing your chances of approval.
+The H-1B visa is one of the most popular immigration options in the United States.
+Understanding every step along the application process is vital to increasing your chances of approval.
 One of these steps is acquiring an H-1B Labor Condition Application (LCA) from the Department of Labor.
 Let’s break this complex form down and discover exactly what is required to successfully file for an H-1B.

 The H-1B is a nonimmigrant work visa that allows those with bachelor’s degrees and specialty occupations to work for a U.S. employer for three to six years in the country.
 With an H-1B, you can work for most employers either full or part-time as well as work for several employers simultaneously.